 Indigenous American Spirituality

-While there are many articles, books and even movies about this aspect of Navajo spirituality, most Native Americans living within the massive land called "Navajo Nation" would likely scoff at the western world's version of their religion.
-Within Navajo spirituality, both good and evil coexist, and both are considered natural parts of the world that we live in, made for us by the Creator.
+While there are many articles, books, and even movies about this aspect of Navajo spirituality, most Native Americans living within the massive land called "Navajo Nation" would likely scoff at the western world's version of their religion.
+Within Navajo spirituality, both good and evil coexist, and both are considered natural parts of the world, made by the Creator.
 The Navajo have accepted the reality of both the good and bad phenomenon that exist in this world, and they incorporate that reality into their daily lives and their spiritual beliefs.